GabrieleGhisleni/EnergyProject/README.md

     -r, --rate, default=6, type=int
 ```
 - Broker mqtt to subscribe
-- Rate is the frequency at which we send data expressed in hours.
+- Rate is the frequencies of sending data expressed in hours.

 ## Change the services